sftcd/etm/etm.md

 ## Changes from -00 to -01

+- Made a bunch more edits and added more references
-- I had lots of typos
+- I had lots of typos (as always:-)
 - cabo: PR#1 fixed more typos and noted extensbility danger